cocur/collection/README.md

 ### ArrayItem

 While `Item` stores a single value, `Cocur\Collection\ArrayItem` is meant to hold an array.
-It implements the `ArrayAccess` interface and offers methods to set, get and remove elements from the item as well as to check for their existence.
+It implements methods to set, get and remove elements from the item as well as to check for their existence.

 ```php
 ArrayItem set(mixed $key, mixed $value)